 A groundbreaking ceremony on May 13, 2010 marked the start of construction for the University of Maryland Medical Center's newest facility.
-This facility will become Phase IV of the Medical Center's strategic facilities expansion plan.
+This facility became Phase IV of the Medical Center's strategic facilities expansion plan.

-The new facility will be connected to the existing R Adams Cowley Shock Trauma Center and the Harry & Jeanette Weinberg Building.
-It will expand the Shock Trauma Center, boost the capacity of the Medical Center's adult and pediatric emergency departments and provide additional beds for surgical intensive care patients.
+The new facility is connected to the existing R Adams Cowley Shock Trauma Center and the Harry & Jeanette Weinberg Building.
+It expands the Shock Trauma Center, boosts the capacity of the Medical Center's adult and pediatric emergency departments and provides additional beds for surgical intensive care patients.

-To learn more about the benefits the new building is expected to bring to the Medical Center and the local community, click on the topics outlined below or scroll down the page:
+To learn more about the benefits the new building brings to the Medical Center and the local community, click on the topics outlined below or scroll down the page:

 Enhanced Trauma Care